Home Flight manual By tags Ramblings Colophon RSS

 Files all the way down

-When you do cat asdf, your Kernel looks up asdf in the file system and returns a file descriptor (abbreviated FD) to the process running cat, which reads from it and prints to another, specific FD (numbered 1), which your shell interpreter displays on your terminal.
+When you do cat asdf, your kernel looks up asdf in the file system and returns a file descriptor (abbreviated FD) to the process running cat, which reads from it and writes to another, specific FD (numbered 1), which your shell interpreter displays in your terminal.

 man grep | head